nkdAgility/azure-devops-migration-tools/docs/faq.md

 This setting **must** be consistent across all processors in a configuration file.
 If it not it can often cause migrations to fail as expected paths are not present.

-## My test migration are skipping items
+## My test migration is skipping items

 This tools is designed to do sync and/or migrations.
 This means it detects if an item has already been migrated.
 If it finds a migrated item it will be skipped.